thoughtspot/thoughtspot.github.io/_includes/content/share-pinboard.md

 To share a pinboard:

 1. Configure it to look as you'll want it to appear when shared.
-2. From within a pinboard, click the ellipses icon (3 dots)
+2. From within a pinboard, click the ellipses icon
 ![more options menu icon]({{ site.baseurl }}/images/icon-ellipses.png){: .inline}, and select **Share**.